universalbit-dev/HArmadillium/HArmadillium.md

 ### SSH Connection to Communicate with All Nodes

 **OpenSSH**
 Ensure that each node has SSH enabled to allow secure communication between nodes.
-OpenSSH is a widely-used tool for managing secure shell (SSH) connections, providing encryption for data transfer and remote command execution.
+OpenSSH is a widely-used tool for managing secure shell (SSH) connections, providing encryption for data transfer and[...]

 **References:**
 - [OpenSSH Documentation](https://www.openssh.com/)